 The ultimate tool of cross-examination is also not being used, without which no bank litigation will be complete.

 We have observed that all the above crucial trial procedures are being side tracked by inexperienced trial advocates and as a result, the borrowers who have already suffered from the bankers suffer due to advocates and judges.
 The only course is to pay proper attention to the law and procedure of law.
-Our web site and DVDs provide most exhaustive knowledge to our clients.
+Our web site provide most exhaustive knowledge to our clients.

-Drt Solutions Weekly Mail – 17th Issue dated 5th Sept. ’08
+DRT Solutions Weekly Mail – 17th Issue dated 5th Sept. ’08

 (1) Few Important Mails/Phones received & our comments :-